-Take a look at a Biffinex exchange cold wallet address shown as 3D2oetdNuZUqQHPJmcMDDHYoqkyNVsFk9r. i Its an obvious multisignature address because it starts with a 3 where a single signature address starts with a 1.
-Here, the company employ a 3-of-6 signature structure to secure the 1.3 billion dollars worth of BTC stored in the wallet.
+Take a look at a Biffinex exchange cold wallet address shown as 3D2oetdNuZUqQHPJmcMDDHYoqkyNVsFk9r.
+It’s an obvious multisignature address because it starts with a 3 where a single signature address starts with a 1.
+Here, the company employs a 3-of-6 signature structure to secure the 1.3 billion dollars worth of BTC stored in the wallet.

-Finally, multi-signatures are highly popular with escrow services. (as they normally incorporate a 2-of-3 multisignature configuration).
+Finally, multi-signatures are highly popular with escrow services (as they normally incorporate a 2-of-3 multi-signature configuration).
 If the transaction is agreed to, both parties can sign off on the transaction and consider it completed.
-However, if a dispute aries, a third party can hear both party’s arguments and sign off with the party they believe is in the right.
+However, if a dispute arises, a third party can hear both party’s arguments and sign off with the party they believe is in the right.